praneeth-vadrevu/Real-Time-Real-Estate-Investment-Analysis--Web-App/docs/USER_GUIDE.md

 ---

-## Getting API Keys
+## 4. API Keys Configuration

-You need a few API keys.
-All have free tiers.
+You need to obtain and configure the following API keys:

-### 1. RapidAPI Key (Zillow & Google API 31)
+### 4.1 RapidAPI Key (Zillow & Google API 31)

-This single key provides access to both Zillow and Google API 31 services.
+This single key provides access to both Zillow and Google API 31 services for the backend.

 1. Go to [RapidAPI](https://rapidapi.com/)
 2. Create a free account